A pedestrian's guide to the topological phases of free fermions

 But since $c^\dagger_k = \frac{1}{\sqrt{L}} \sum_j e^{\mathrm{i} k j} c^\dagger_{j}$ this must mean that $T$ is an anti-unitary operator\footnote{Wigner has shown that \emph{all} symmetries in quantum mechanics must be either unitary or anti-unitary.
 For a lucid proof, see:~\cite{Weinberg_1995}} that anti-commutes with imaginary numbers, $T \mathrm{i} T^{-1} = -\mathrm{i}$.

 What does that mean for the Majorana operators?
 Recall from Eq.~\eqref{eq: c and cdag in terms of Majoranas} that

 so that from $T c_i T^{-1} = c_i$ we must have

-This is suprising! $T$ commutes with the odd Majoranas but not with the even Majoranas.
-But since the Majorana are only "fake" variables that we had introduced to rewrite the Hamiltonian, we should not be too worried about this result.
+This is surprising! $T$ commutes with the odd Majoranas but not with the even Majoranas.
+But since the Majoranas are only "fake" variables that we had introduced to rewrite the Hamiltonian, we should not be too worried about this result.

 How do we couple a bunch of Majoranas in a non-interacting Hamiltonian?
 The only kind of term available is a coupling of the form $\mathrm{i} \gamma_{\alpha} \gamma_{\beta}$, examples of which already appear in $H_0$ in Eq.~\eqref{eq: trivial Kitaev reference Hamiltonian} and $H_1$ in Eq.~\eqref{eq: nontrivial Kitaev reference Hamiltonian}.
 We now see that this term is compatible with time-reversal symmetry only as long as it couples between even and odd Majoranas, and it is disallowed (does not commute with $T$) for even-even or odd-odd pairings.
 Since this constraint is satisfied for all terms in $H_0$ and $H_1$, we have $[T, H_0] = [T, H_1] = 0$, so that both Hamiltonians already preserve time-reversal symmetry out of the box.